-Because the Program stresses independence, Claremont McKenna College does not secure housing for interns in Washington.
+Because the program stresses independence, Claremont McKenna College does not secure housing for interns in Washington.
 The Washington Program does provide students information on housing during the orientation in Claremont.
-This information includes descriptions of different neighborhoods in Washington and the surrounding suburbs, a housing resource guide, and specific Web sites where students can research available housing.
-Students in the Program often live together in group housing, which reduces costs and eases the challenge of living off-campus in a new city.
-Once accepted, interns should also discuss Washington housing with alumni of the Program, current interns, or any other contacts they may have in the D.C. metropolitan area.
+This information includes descriptions of different neighborhoods in Washington and the surrounding suburbs, a housing resource guide, and specific websites where students can research available housing.
+Students in the program often live together in group housing, which reduces costs and eases the challenge of living off-campus in a new city.
+Once accepted, interns should also discuss Washington housing with alumni of the program, current interns, or any other contacts they may have in the D.C. metropolitan area.